farbodsalimi/PHP-Grid/README.md

 ```

 ## Configuration.
+###1.
+Edit the *config.php*
-1. Edit the *config.php*, change these lines
+change these lines
 ```php
 define("_HOST_NAME_", "localhost");
 define("_DB_USER_", "root");
 define("_DB_PASS_", "password");
 ```
-2. Create and fill a demo database
+###2.
+Create and fill a demo database
-, Import SQL statement file from the PHP-Grid/_sql/php-grid.sql.
+Import SQL statement file from the PHP-Grid/_sql/php-grid.sql.

-3. That's it
+###3.
+That's it
-, Go to http://127.0.0.1 or http://localhost and have a look.
+Go to http://127.0.0.1 or http://localhost and have a look.

 ## License